 You can see this pocket on the top/right of the image.
-It has a zipper that runs diagonally down the front, and is not the biggest pocket.
-But, you could squeeze in smaller things like an organiser, phone, wallet etc.
+It has a zipper that runs diagonally down the front and is not the biggest pocket.
+But, you could squeeze in smaller things like an organizer, phone, wallet, etc.

 There is a decent carry handle on the top, which is always good for being able to pick up your pack.

-On the right hand side pocket is a nice magnetic leather clasp which is handy if you throw something valueable in that pocket (not recommended, but I do it sometimes and forget I have stuff in my side pockets - not the best idea!).
+On the right-hand side-pocket is a nice magnetic leather clasp which is handy if you throw something valuable in that pocket (not recommended, but I do it sometimes and forget I have stuff in my side pockets – not the best idea!).